WordPress/gutenberg/packages/dataviews/README.md

 - `deferredRendering`: whether the items should be rendered asynchronously.
 Useful when there's a field that takes a lot of time (e.g.: previews). `false` by default.
 - `onSelectionChange`: callback that signals the user selected one of more items, and takes them as parameter.
 So far, only the `list` view implements it.
 - `onDetailsChange`: callback that signals the user triggered the details for one of more items, and takes them as paremeter.
 So far, only the `list` view implements it.

+## Types

+- View/Layout types:
+    - `table`: the view uses a table layout.
+    - `grid`: the view uses a grid layout.
+    - `list`: the view uses a list layout.

+- Field types:
+    - `enumeration`: the field value should be taken and can be filtered from a closed list of elements.

+- Operator types:
+    - `in`: operator to be used in filters for fields of type `enumeration`.
+    - `notIn`: operator to be used in filters for fields of type `enumeration`.

 ## Contributing to this package